E-r-1-c/networking-labs/README.md

 # Networking Labs

-Hands-on labs focused on understanding, analyzing, and monitoring network communication in real-world environments.
+Hands-on networking labs focused on **how systems communicate, how traffic flows, and how access is controlled across networks**.

+---

-## Goal
+## Objective

-Develop the ability to:
+Build practical ability to:

-- understand how systems communicate across networks
+- Understand and trace network communication
+- Configure and verify segmentation (VLANs, routing)
-- analyze traffic and protocols
+- Analyze traffic and protocols (Wireshark, tcpdump)
-- troubleshoot connectivity and failures
+- Troubleshoot connectivity and misconfigurations
-- identify abnormal or malicious network behavior
+- Detect abnormal or suspicious behavior

+---

 ## Why This Matters

-All attacks move through networks.

-If I cannot:
-- understand how data flows between systems
-- recognize normal vs abnormal traffic
-- trace communication paths

-Then I cannot answer:
-- how an attacker gained access
-- how they are moving through a network
-- what systems are exposed or compromised

-Which means:
-- I cannot detect intrusions
-- I cannot investigate lateral movement
-- I cannot secure network communication

-## What’s Inside

-This repository contains hands-on labs covering:

-- core networking concepts and protocols
-- traffic analysis using tools like Wireshark and tcpdump
-- network scanning and enumeration (Nmap)
-- DNS and reconnaissance techniques
-- network monitoring and detection (IDS/IPS, Zeek)
-- network architecture and hardening

-## Lab Structure

-Each lab is documented using a consistent structure:

-- What happened
-- What I analyzed
-- What stood out
-- Why it matters
-- How it could be detected or prevented

-The focus is not on repeating steps, but on:
-- understanding communication behavior
-- identifying anomalies
-- explaining impact clearly
+All systems rely on networks.

+Understanding how traffic moves is critical to:

+- Identifying misconfigurations
+- Tracing communication paths
+- Detecting unauthorized or abnormal activity
+- Enforcing access control between systems

+Without this, it’s difficult to:

+- Troubleshoot real environments
+- Understand how systems interact
+- Recognize when something is wrong

+---

+## What’s Covered

+- VLANs and network segmentation
+- Inter-VLAN routing
+- Access Control Lists (ACLs)
+- Network Address Translation (NAT)
+- Traffic analysis (Wireshark, tcpdump)
+- Network scanning and enumeration (Nmap)
+- DNS behavior and resolution
+- Basic monitoring and detection concepts (IDS/IPS, Zeek)

+---

+## Lab Approach

+Each lab focuses on:

+- Building or configuring a scenario
+- Observing how the network behaves
+- Identifying what works vs what breaks
+- Explaining why it happens

+The goal is not just to follow steps, but to:

+> **Understand system behavior, validate configurations, and explain outcomes clearly**

+---

+## Environment

+All labs are built and tested in a controlled environment using tools such as:

+- Cisco Packet Tracer
+- Wireshark
+- tcpdump
+- Linux-based systems